vu-webtech-class/example_code/README.md

 This starts a server responding to [http://localhost:3000/hello](http://localhost:3000/hello) and [http://localhost:3000/db-example](http://localhost:3000/db-example).
-You can verify this with a
+You can verify this with a browser.

-browser or better: a REST client such as `Postman` (see zyBook 9.9 developer tools) or `curl`.
+Note that you need a REST client such as [`Postman`](https://learning.postman.com/) or `curl` to test HTTP methods other than GET!

 Accessing the database